canriquez/enumerable/README.md

 # Advanced Building Blocks - Enumerables

 > This project adds my own version of enumerable methods onto the existing Enumerable module.
-In this project, I considered the full method definition included in [https://devdocs.io/ruby~2.6/enumerable](https://devdocs.io/ruby~2.6/enumerable), to replicate the same behaviour in all defined possible conditions.
+In this project, I considered the full method definition included in [https://devdocs.io/ruby~2.6/enumerable](https://devdocs.io/ruby~2.6/enumerable), to replicate the same behavior in all defined possible conditions.

 Implemented methods are as follow:
 - #my_each